 Yes.
 All applicants are eligible for merit scholarship consideration whether or not they submit SAT or ACT scores.

 Yes.
 Students applying to the nursing and education programs are required to submit SAT or ACT scores, as are homeschooled students.
 International students with a native language other than English are required to submit their TOEFL or IELTS scores as part of their admissions application.
 International students who have taken the SAT or ACT may submit those scores in lieu of the TOEFL or IELTS.

 When completing your Common Application, you must complete the required member's page, which includes a question about whether you wish us to consider your test scores.
 If you do not complete this question, your scores will be used.
 If you do not complete the question and you do not submit scores, your application will be considered incomplete until the scores have been received or until you notify us in writing of your preference.
 If you indicate that you do not wish us to consider your test scores, but you have applied to either the nursing or education programs, we will (a) use any scores that have been submitted, or (b) consider your application incomplete until the scores have been received.

 If you have already submitted test scores or they appear on the high school transcript and you prefer not to have the scores considered, the scores will not be used as part of the application review process if you have indicated that preference on the Common Application supplement.

 If you have already submitted your application, you must notify us in writing of any changes by emailing email@example.com or faxing (401) 848-2823.

-Transfer students applying for nursing or education must submit official test scores if they have earned fewer than 30 credits.
+Transfer students applying for education must submit official test scores if they have earned fewer than 30 credits.

 The most important part of our application review process has always been and will continue to be your day-to-day performance in a strong curriculum.
 Our best applicants have always been those who challenge themselves beyond the minimum requirements.
 We also consider your personal statement, letters of recommendation and interests and extracurricular activities.